 (Bachelor of Science)

 The field of computer science is undergoing great changes as technology advances and the need for computer software increases.
 Students entering this field must not see a bachelor’s degree in computer science as the culmination of study in the field.
 Rather, they must see it as the first step in a continuing education process that will last as long as they choose to stay in the field.
 The goal of the Computer Science major is to provide students with a strong foundation upon which they can continue to build as the field changes.
-Students can receive instruction in areas such as software design and project management, object-oriented programming, design of algorithms, operating systems, database management systems, neural networks, computer graphics, network programming, and more.
+Students can receive instruction in areas such as software design and project management, object-oriented programming, design of algorithms, operating systems, database management systems, neural networks, computer graphics, network programming, cybersecurity, and more.

 Computer science courses are often mistaken for programming courses.
 In reality, they require much more than learning and mastering a programming language.
 The heart of software design is not the language, but the ability to define a problem, analyze various components, and project and evaluate potential solutions, all of which must be scalable and robust.
-This must also be done under the constraint that they are subject to limitations and constraints inherent in a given computer.
+This must also be done under the constraint that they are subject to limitations inherent in a given computer.
 Students must understand that in industry there must be more than just a working program.
 Good software must not only work but must be fully documented, clearly written, easily modifiable to meet changing and more extensive requirements, and engineered for stability, security, and correctness.